Erigeron strigosus: Fire ecology

 In part of its range Erigeron strigosus is found in tall grass prairie where fire is a regular part of the ecosystem.
 The cycle of fire initially causes a reduction of Erigeron strigosus, but it increases two to three years after fire.
 It often germinates in response to fire disturbance, and its germination rates are higher with fire disturbance than without.
 The cycle of fire also reduces the incidence of infections on Erigeron strigosus such as rust fungus Puccinia dioicae.
 Overall, increasing fire frequency has a positive effect on E. strigosus.

+Ecology

+Erigeron strigosus is insect pollinated and is recorded to have been visited in northern Florida by Agapostemon splendens, Augochloropsis metallica, and Ceratina, Halictus poeyi/ligatus, Heriades variolosa/leavitti, Lasioglossum longifrons, Lasioglossum pectorale, Lasioglossum reticulatum, Lasioglossum vierecki, and Megachile petulans.